Ordered before 4:00 PM = delivered the next business day

 Fillers

 Fillers add bulk to give a product more volume.
-This allows the supplement to have a normal size, even at low doses, without having to increase the dosage of the active ingredient.
+This allows the supplement to maintain a normal size, even at low doses, without having to increase the dosage of the active ingredient.

 Examples: silicon dioxide, cellulose, maltodextrin, mannitol, calcium carbonate and magnesium salts of natural fatty acids.